-- Establishes an affirmative defense that allows a bona fide prospective purchaser (BFPP), if certain factors are met, to claim immunity from liability to the state for the state's performance of investigational and remedial activities to address a release or threatened release of a hazardous substance from the BFPP's facility. - Specifies that a BFPP is a purchaser of a facility where hazardous substances were disposed before the purchaser acquired it who can demonstrate specific factors relating to that facility. - Makes conforming changes to the law governing the Voluntary Action Program (VAP) consistent with the affirmative defense established by the bill.
+- Establishes an affirmative defense that allows a bona fide prospective purchaser (BFPP), if certain factors are met, to claim immunity from liability for the costs associated with the state's performance of investigational and remedial activities to address a release or threatened release of a hazardous substance from the BFPP's facility. - Specifies that a BFPP is a purchaser of a facility where hazardous substances were disposed before the purchaser acquired it who can demonstrate specific factors relating to that facility. - Makes conforming changes to the law governing the Voluntary Action Program (VAP) consistent with the affirmative defense established by the bill. - Specifies that the affirmative defense is available to a BFPP in any pending civil action as of the bill's effective date or any new civil action initiated thereafter.